sqlity-net/dataplatform-devops-exercises/Module2-Exercise1/README.md

    1. The second person in the pair will write just enough code to make that first unit test pass, and then write a new failing unit test.
    1. The first person will now write just enough code to fix it.
    1. Rinse & Repeat.

+   Remember, you want to see each test first fail (for the right reason) and then pass.
+So, run the tests after each of these steps.

+Like in Exercise 1, you have successfully completed this exercise once you have:
+1. Written enough tests
+1. All your tests pass when using the "Build" method above